RITESH-MESHRAM/Python_Project/README.md

+# Python_project

-# Python_Project
+# INTRODUCTION

+I would like to present to you a car rental system that simplifies the process of renting and returning cars.
+This system provides a user-friendly interface for customers to rent cars, view available cars and their prices, generate receipts, and return cars when they are done using them.
+Let's dive into the details of this project.

-# MENU DRIVEN:
+# MENU DRIVEN OPTIONS:
- Introduction ,

- Available Car​,
+ Available Car​

- Show Rent and Car,
+ Show Rent and Car with price

- ​Rent a Car,
+ ​Rent a Car ( Particular Car Name)

- Return Car,
+ Return Car

- Receipt,
+ Generate Receipt

  ​Exit

-# INTRODUCTION

-Briefly explain the purpose of the car rental system highlight the benefits and convenience it offers to customers mention the key features and functionalities of the system

-# CONCLUSION

- Summarize the key points of the presentation Emphasize the and efficiency of the car rental convenience system.
+ #CONCLUSION

+The given project car rental system implemented in Python.
+It allows users to view available cars, car rental prices, rent a car, return a car, generate receipts, and exit the system.
+It keeps track of available and rented cars, as well as rental details.
+This system provides a basic framework for managing car rentals and serving customers efficiently